muwenyan521/proka-kernel/README.md

 ## What language does it written?
 Well, if you have seen the *languages* part, you'll find **C, Assembly and Rust**.
 Yes, this is the language what does the Proka Kernel written.

 You know, **Rust** is the memory-safe language, so the kernel mainly written in Rust.
-Also, for some low-level operation and drivers, we uses **C and Rust** to do that.
+Also, for some low-level operation and drivers, we uses **C and Assembly** to do that.

 Also, you will find that it also have **Python**.
 But why?
 Can Python write kernels?
 Of course no, but as a interpreted language, it is a script that can run, debug or do something else easily.